JetBrains/kotlin-web-site/pages/docs/tutorials/spring-boot-restful-db.md

 ## What's next?

-If you got trouble while following the tutorial, download and explore the [completed project](https://github.com/kotlin-hands-on/spring-time-in-kotlin-episode1).
+If you encountered any difficulties while following this tutorial, you can download and explore the [completed project](https://github.com/kotlin-hands-on/spring-time-in-kotlin-episode1).